Work Health and Safety Act 2011

 Find upcoming events for the work health and safety community.

-The Work Health and Safety Act 2011 (WHS Act) provides a framework to protect the health, safety and welfare of all workers.
-It also protects the health and safety of others who might be affected by the work your business does.
+The Work Health and Safety Act 2011 (WHS Act) sets out the requirements for healthy and safe workplaces.
+It outlines what you must do to protect the health, safety and welfare of your workers and other people who might be affected by the work your business does.

 All workers are protected by the WHS Act.
 This includes: